electronstudio/pygame-zero-book/chapters/3_python_fundamentals.md

 A *variable* is a place in the computer's memory where data is stored.
 You can name a variable whatever you like; you should try to make the name descriptive.
 There are many *types* of variable but Python sets the type for us automatically when we store data in the variable.
-(Unlike some languages we do not need to specify the type.)
+(Unlike in many other languages, we do not need to specify the type.)
 The types we will see most often are whole numbers (*integers*) and *strings* of text.

 We create a variable and assign a value to it using the `=` operator.
 Note this is different from the `==` operator which is used for comparisons.

+We use the `print()` function to print the value of our variables.
+It will print any type of data (e.g. numbers, strings, literals) provided each item is separated with a comma (`,`).

 \begin{codelisting}
 \codecaption{Variable assignment}